terraform-ibm-modules/terraform-ibm-landing-zone-vpc/reference-architectures/deploy-arch-ibm-vpc-quickstart-vpc.md

 - Public gateways created only when allowed by the profile

 ### Flow Logs
-- VPC Flow Logs can be enabled if needed.
+- When enabled, VPC Flow Logs capture network traffic metadata and automatically create an IBM Cloud Object Storage (COS) instance and bucket to store the logs.

 ---